Capital punishment in Texas: Capital crimes

 Texas statute books still provide the death penalty for aggravated sexual assault committed by an offender previously convicted of the same against a child under 14.

 Under Texas law, offenders under 17 are not executed, but the US Supreme Court in Roper v.
 Simmons has ruled capital punishment to be unconstitutional for those under 18 when the crime was committed.

 In 2011, the highest age of a child murder victim, which can subject the murderer to the death penalty, was raised from six to ten by the Texas legislature.
 Under Lauren's Law, this age was raised to 15; however, the death penalty cannot be sought if the basis of the capital murder charge was the death of an individual older than 10 but younger than 15.

 Distribution by county

 Harris County courts, in the post-Furman v.
 Georgia death penalty period, were more likely to hand down death sentences compared to other courts, because the county had the financial resources to pursue capital punishment.
 Other counties, fearful of losing funds, have opted for life sentences.

 Legal procedure

 The prosecution may choose not to seek the death penalty.
 This can be for various reasons, such as the prosecution believing that they could not show the defendant worthy of death, or the family of the victim requesting that the death penalty not be imposed.
-Additionally, the death penalty cannot be sought at all on a capital murder charge if the aggravating factor was a victim that was older than 10 but younger than 15.
+Additionally, the death penalty cannot be sought at all on a capital murder charge if the aggravating factor was a single victim that was older than 10 but younger than 15.